pujols/OSU_CSE_5523_2021SP/HW_2+3_programming_set/HW_2+3_programming/Readme.md

 ## Coding (10/20 pts):

-You have one part to implement in `def pocket_train`:
+You have one part to implement:

 * The function `def pocket_train`: please go to the function and read the input format, output format, and the instructions carefully.
 You can assume that the actual inputs will follow the input format, and your goal is to generate the required numpy arrays (`w` and `b`), the weights and bias of a linear classifier.
 Please make sure that your results follow the required numpy array shapes.
 You are to implement your code between `### Your job Q2 starts here ###` and `### Your job Q2 ends here ###`.
 Note that, `1` has not been appended into `X` and we define `tilde_X`for you.
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement.